Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 <a name="hist"></a>
 ### Histograms

 <p> Histograms are a graphical representation of the distribution of the data set.
 A histogram displays the single quantitative variable along the x axis and frequency of that variable on the y axis.
-Frequency is represented by the area of each rectangle.
+Histogram basically represents how many points exist for each value on the x-axis.
 Each of the species are included on the same plot which is done by overlayng the histograms by setting the transparency to 0.5 it allows us to see what is behind each of the 3 plots.
+Histogram basically represents how many points exist for each value on the x-axis.

 </p>
 <p> The distinguishing feature of a histogram is that data is grouped into "bins", which are intervals on the x-axis.
 Bin involves dividing the iris dataset values into a series of intervals and then count the number of values that fall into each interval [5].
 By default bin size is set to 10.
 It is important to pick a bin size that is suitable for your data set, the goal is to have a bin number where we can see the finer information (more bins) while not losing the bigger picture (less bins) [6].
 In creating this figure I decided to use the for loop as it built on knowledge gained using for loops in the Programming and Scripting module, this required the use of sklearn.